 What are our fees?

 As we have grown in scale throughout the years we have steadily reduced our fees.
-Since 2013 we’ve cut our super fees almost in half, and on 1 December 2019 we announced three further fee reductions to our super fees.
-We’ve reduced the fee on our Defensive option from 0.50% to 0.40%; the International option has been reduced from 1.29% to 1.10%; and the Advocacy option has been reduced from 1.30% to 1.20%.
+On 1 December 2019 we announced three further fee reductions to our super fees.
+We reduced the fee on our Defensive option from 0.50% to 0.40%; the International option has been reduced from 1.29% to 1.10%; and the Advocacy option has been reduced from 1.30% to 1.20%.
 You can find all of our current super and pension fees on our website.
 However, investment fees are only part of the story – there are also administration fees to consider.
-Let’s take a look at the total cost of a $50,000 account invested in our Balanced option as at 1 December 2019.
+The great news for all our members is that from 1 April 2020 we are reducing our administration fee across all super and pension options from 0.41% to 0.29%.
+Let’s take a look at the total cost of a $50,000 account invested in our Balanced option as at 1 April 2020.

 - First, there’s an investment fee of 0.64% per year, which equates to $320 for a $50,000 balance.
 This fee covers the work done by the investment team and the ethics team, as well as costs incurred for things like custody, research and asset servicing.

-- Next, there is an administration fee of $97 per year plus an additional 0.41% ($205) of your $50,000 balance.
-This fee pays for the administration and operating costs of our business including trustee services, account management, auditing services, marketing, regulatory compliance and payments to directors.
+- Next, there is an administration fee of $97 per year plus an additional 0.29% ($145) of your $50,000 balance.
+This fee pays for administration and operating costs including trustee services, account management, auditing services, marketing and regulatory compliance.

 How do we compare?